Louis, Duke of Guyenne: War and death

 During civil war between the Armagnacs and the Burgundians, Louis was credited with intervening to bring about peace at Chartres in 1409, at Auxerre in 1410, and again in 1412.
 The peace of Auxerre was mocked by contemporaries as a paix fourrée, a peace made in bad faith.
-Between the assassination of the duke of Orléans in 1407 and the revolt of the Cabochiens in 1413, the duke of Burgundy dominated the court of the duke of Guyenne.
+Between the assassination of the Duke of Orléans in 1407 and the revolt of the Cabochiens in 1413, the Duke of Burgundy dominated the court of the Duke of Guyenne.
 During the revolt of 1413, he replaced his son-in-law's treasurer, François de Nerly, with a man of his own loyalty, Jean de Noident, but he then had to flee Paris.
 In December 1413, Louis himself pleaded to be rescued from the city, since he did not trust the triumphant Armagnacs.

-Louis was not present at the Battle of Agincourt (October 1415), remaining with his father Charles VI at Rouen.
-He died 18 December 1415, possibly of dysentery, as recorded by the monk chronicler Michel Pintoin of the Basilica of St Denis.
+Louis was not present at the Battle of Agincourt (October 1415), remaining with his father King Charles VI at Rouen.
+He died 18 December 1415, possibly of dysentery, as recorded by the monk chronicler Michel Pintoin of the Basilica of Saint-Denis.
 He was buried at Notre-Dame de Paris.
 His coffin was exhumed in 1699 and his body was found to have disintegrated.